Adam Muir (British Army officer): War of 1812

 Muir was with the 41st Regiment at the siege of Fort Meigs in the spring of 1813.
 Fort Meigs, located on the south side of Maumee River, was a recently constructed fortification that Harrison intended to use as his base for a campaign to recapture Detroit and advance into Upper Canada.
 After several delays caused by heavy rain, Procter and 533 regulars embarked aboard the vessels of the Provincial Marine on April 23 and sailed across Lake Erie to Maumee Bay.
 462 militia followed in bateaux.
 Tecumseh, who had recently returned to Amherstburg, led roughly 1,200 warriors overland and rendezvoused with Procter on 29 April.
 Procter established his headquarters at the abandoned Fort Miami.
 He had Tecumseh lightly invest Fort Meigs while four artillery batteries were established on the north side of the river.

-The bombardment began on May 1 but caused caused little damage due to the traverses that Harrison had ordered constructed inside the fort.
+The bombardment began on May 1 but caused little damage due to the traverses that Harrison had ordered constructed inside the fort.
 The British were unaware that a substantial reinforcement of Kentucky militia led by Brigadier General Green Clay was heading down the Maumee River by flatboat.
 Harrison dispatched a messenger to Clay with orders to destroy the British batteries.
 Clay assigned the task to Colonel William Dudley.

 On May 4, Dudley surprised and captured the British batteries after landing his regiment on the north side of the river.
 His orders were to spike the guns then withdraw back to the boats but he failed to adequately brief his subordinates.
 When a detachment came under fire from Indigenous snipers, Dudley ignored his orders and set off in pursuit with the bulk of his men and was drawn into an ambush.

 Muir and Captain Peter Chambers led a counterattack from the British camp.
 While Chambers stormed the batteries and drove off the militia that had remained there, Muir moved directly to support the Indigenous warriors attacking Dudley.
 The ambush and counterattack decimated the disorganized Kentucky militia.
 Of Dudley's 866 officers and men only 150 managed to reach the safety of the fort.
 The rest were either captured or slain.
 The battle soon became known as "Dudley's Massacre" or "Dudley's Defeat."
 Most of Procter's Indigenous allies and some of the militia departed soon after, forcing the British to abandon the siege and return to Amerhersburg.